Unit-generated orders of real quadratic fields I. Class number bounds: Introduction

-Section \ref{sec:5} discusses the problem of finding all $\Delta= n^2 \pm 4$ such that $\OO_\Delta$ has one class per genus.
+\Cref{sec:5} proves (ineffectively) the finiteness of the set of $\Delta= n^2 \pm 4$ such that $\Cl(\OO_\Delta)$ is $2$-torsion.
+It thus proves finiteness of the set of such $\Delta$ with one class per genus.
 It gives lists of known unit-generated order discriminants for which the (wide) class group is $2$-torsion; these lists are conjecturally complete and are known to be complete for discriminants below $10^{10}$.
-It also determines the subset of those having one class per genus (those whose narrow class group is $2$-torsion).
+It also determines the sublist of those discriminants below $10^{10}$ having one class per genus (those whose narrow class group is $2$-torsion).